Mali

 Bamako Cathedral

 Did you know?
-Bamako is known for its lively music scene, particularly the famous Mali Blues genre, deeply rooted in the country’s cultural identity! 🎢
+Bamako is famous for its music scene, especially the Mali Blues genre, an important part of the country’s culture! 🎶

 Leave a Comment